 Applies to the dancing in the film too- while the dancers in the 'My Baby Just Cares for Me' scene dance like professionals, Edward Norton's dancing is deliberately clumsy and awkward in comparison.

 Drew Barrymore flatly refused to sing, which is why she is the only cast member who is dubbed.
+A pity, as Music and Lyrics later proved she was as good a singer as other cast members.

 Show Within a Show: Implied by DJ at the end that the entire movie is a musical.
 She states she was told that if it were made into a movie, no one would believe the incredible coincidences unless it was a musical.